janis-kra/pickpocket/README.md

 If pickpocket archived an item *foo* that you are totally gonna read sometime in the future - no problem.
 In any pocket app, go to your archive and re-add it.
 Also, the item will not be archived by pickpocket again in the near future, because the `time_added` for *foo* is now automatically set to the current time (not the one it was originally added on).

-##Tasks

- * :white_check_mark: implement basic functionality in the main module, this includes:
+## features

-   * :white_check_mark: authorization
+ * authorization via `authorize` function
-   * :white_check_mark: archive via lifespan criteria
+ * archive overdue articles via lifespan and favorited / non-favorited criteria
- * (optional / later) create a CLI that allows Pickpocket to be run via terminal
-   * deployment via `now` or a similar service possible
- * add a killer application image (such as, a hand pickpocketing something from somewhere...)
- * :white_check_mark: implement delete-by-date feature
- * implement additional features:
+  * adds a dedicated *archived by pickpocket* tag to items that are archived by pickpocket (this way you have an immediate feedback that pickpocket is poking around in your pocket account)

+## todo

  * whitelisting via tag
  * whitelisting via source

-    * :white_check_mark: whitelisting via favorited / not favorited
-    * add a dedicated *pickpocket* tag to items that are archived by pickpocket (this way you have an immediate feedback that pickpocket is poking around in your pocket account)
-    * ...
+## see also

+ * [pickpocket-cli](https://github.com/janis-kra/pickpocket-cli) that allows Pickpocket to be run via terminal
+ * [pickpocket-webservice](https://github.com/janis-kra/pickpocket-webservice) that allows Pickpocket to be deployed as a REST-webservice